Super Rugby Americas: Competition format

 In 2020, Superliga Americana de Rugby was to span four months from February through May.
 For the first season, five of the six clubs Ceibos, Corinthians, Selknam, Olímpia Lions, and Peñarol planned to take part in a double round-robin regular season, playing twice against each other team, once at home and once away, for a total of eight games.
 The top four teams would qualify for the championship playoffs to determine a season champion.
 The fifth place regular season team would have played a series against Los Cafeteros Pro to determine the fifth-place team.
 However, on March 17, 2020, the season was postponed until 2021, as a result of the COVID-19 pandemic.

 Like Super Rugby, Major League Rugby, and the United Rugby Championship, the Super Rugby Americas has no promotion and relegation.

 Teams

 Current teams

-There are seven teams confirmed for the 2023 Super Rugby Americas season.
+There are seven teams that are due to play in the 2026 Super Rugby Americas season.